Skip to main content

 }

-The first decorator we see is Lenght, whose parameter is 4 and 140.
+The first decorator we see is Length which receives 4 and 140 as parameters.
 What this does is validate that our variable has a minimum of 4 characters and a maximum of 140.
-The next one is IsNotEmpty.
-What it does is verify that it does not come empty.
+The next is IsNotEmpty.
+This verifies that it is not empty.
 Then IsUrl.
-This verifies that you have the regular expression of a url.
-We also have ISenum and by parameter we give the AcceType enum so it verifies that it is the enum that we give by parameter.
-Finally, the IsOptional decorator.
-With this we verify that this data, if it can come empty.
+This verifies that it matches the regular expression of a url.
+We also have IsEnum and we pass the enum AccesType as a parameter, this way it verifies that it is the enum we pass as a parameter.
+Finally, the decorator IsOptional.
+With this we verify that this data can be empty.

-We have already reached the final part of this article where we have seen TS from its definition, to POO and other things.
-But what would the structure of a project be like using everything learned?
-I think you more or less already have this answer after reading everything.
-Even so, I'll leave you how this structure would go:
+We have now reached the final part of this article where we have seen TS from its definition, to OOP and other things.
+But what would the structure of a project using everything learned be like?
+I think you more or less have this answer after reading everything.
+Still, I will leave you how this structure would go:

-The first thing would be the model here will be what our structure of the database tables will be like:
+The first thing would be the model where the structure of the database tables will go:

 import { Category } from ‘./category.model’;